PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 owner.
 Its local patterns, feature-axis guard, following binary relationship, rewrite, and CF evidence update are applied atomically through one indexed helper; the orchestrator retains only its ordered call.
+Channel-first Softmax and ReduceMax axis repair also use focused parser-backed helpers in this owner.
+Softmax preserves beta and moves the rank-four target channel; ReduceMax preserves keepdims and changes only axis 3 to axis 1.
+Pool lookbehind and scalar-binary lookahead consume shared Pad/Softmax parser tuples, so the exporter keeps no duplicate regex for these statements.

 The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
 Its unidirectional RNN, unidirectional LSTM, and